 New York Yankees

-While the Yankees have won but one World Series since 2000, their Evil Empire status is back with a vengeance in 2018.
-Aaron Judge’s non-controversial—hell, downright pleasant—personality hardly mirrors Darth Vader’s, but the power-mad pinstripers, again boasting ridiculous levels of both talent and depth, have roared through baseball at a 37-12 clip since April 21.
+While the Yankees have won just one World Series since 2000, their Evil Empire reputation is back in 2018.
+Aaron Judge’s pleasant personality hardly mirrors Darth Vader’s, but the power-mad pinstripers, boasting ridiculous talent and depth, have fought through a rash of recent injuries and are tied with Houston for MLB’s second-best record at 87-53.

-After last year’s club was seen by New Yorkers as an endearing underdog due to its young Baby Bombers (after faded figures like A-Rod, Mark Texeria, and Carlos Beltran only produced one playoff game in the previous four years), no one feels cuddly toward the 21st-Century Empire now.
-Power is their specialty; rarely scoring by any means besides homers and sac flies, they’re on pace for 273 round-trippers, which would break the 1997 Mariners' MLB record by nine.
-Aaron Judge, second in last year’s MVP race despite periodic ice-coldness, has matured into a consistent force with prodigious pop.
-Other mashers include LF/DH Giancarlo Stanton (acquired via trade last winter thanks to the Marlins’ salary dump) and catcher Gary Sánchez, who have crushed home runs in double digits despite sub-.250 batting averages.
-Didi Gregorius seemed to be Broadway’s newest star in April, when he hit .330 with 10 homers, but the shortstop spent May in a .151 freefall and is down to .259 at this writing.
+Last year’s Yanks were seen by New Yorkers as endearing underdogs due to a young corps of Baby Bombers (after faded stars like A-Rod, Mark Texeria, and Carlos Beltran had produced only one playoff game in the prior four years).
+But no one feels cuddly toward the 21st-Century Empire now.
+Power is their specialty; they’re on pace for 264 round-trippers, which would tie the 1997 Mariners’ MLB record.
+Aaron Judge, now a certified superstar, has not played since late July due to a broken wrist, and is still 1-2 weeks away.
+But other mashers include LF/DH Giancarlo Stanton and CF Aaron Hicks, who have crushed 33 and 24 homers, respectively (Hicks’ .373 OBP is second on the club to Judge’s .398).
+SS Didi Gregorius seemed to be Broadway’s newest star in April when he hit .330 with 10 homers; he’s since leveled off to a still-impressive 22 bombs and 74 ribbies.

 Players to Watch